ghostop14/sparrow-wifi/README.md

 </p>

 ## Installation
 sparrow-wifi uses python3, qt5, and qtchart for the UI.
 On a standard debian variant you will may already have python3 and qt5 installed.
 The only addition to run it is qtchart.
-The following commands should get you up and running with wifi on both Ubuntu and Kali linux:
+The following commands should get you up and running with wifi on both Ubuntu and Kali linux.

+NOTE: The latest version of PyQtChart has been giving folks issues if you don't "sudo pip3 install --upgrade pip" first.
+If you get an error installing any of the modules, upgrade pip and try it again.
+They must be using something in the newest pip that breaks older versions.

 ```
 sudo apt-get install python3-pip gpsd gpsd-clients python3-tk python3-setuptools